WordPress/openverse/documentation/meta/media_properties/frontend.md

 #### `sample_rate`

-Number of samples for digital representation taken in unit time; This field holds numbers measured in hertz (Hz).
+Number of samples for digital representation taken in unit time.
+This field holds numbers measured in hertz (Hz).

 **See also:**